Clubs of Interest

 Storytelling in the Community is a 3-credit course offered each semester in the Communication Studies Department.
 Students spend the first six weeks of class adapting children's story books or real-life narratives (depending on the semester) to perform for local elementary and middle schools.
 If you are interested in enrolling, contact Dr. Scott (firstname.lastname@example.org)

 UNCW Advertising Chapter

 The mission of the University Advertising Chapter is to help students learn about the field of advertising and to get hands on experience creating various advertisements and marketing campaigns, dealing with clientele both on and off campus.
-The UAC is accredited with the national American Advertising Federation.
+The UNCW Ad Chapter is accredited with the national American Advertising Federation.

 UNCW Student Media

 UNCW Student Media exists to provide UNCW students with hands-on experience in the art, technology and business of publishing in a variety of traditional and electronic media and to prepare students for careers in media industries, the arts, business and academia.
 The following groups/publications are included in UNCW Student Media; Atlantis, Flicker Film Society, Hawkstream Radio, The Seahawk and TealTV.

 UNCW’s student-run broadcast organization, TealTV, provides students with hands-on experience in script writing, videography and video production, broadcast journalism, digital-video editing and on-camera hosting and reporting.
 No previous experience is necessary.
 TealTV can be a valuable asset for students enrolled in UNCW's interdisciplinary Journalism Minor.